ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 * Build a machine learning model.
 * Deploy the model and try out the API.
 * Test a machine learning model.
+* Monitor the deployed model
+* Retrain your model.

 ## Services used
 {: #services}